Emergency sirens

 Sounds

-Use this track as a sound effect for writing urban noir and crisis prose, for podcasts about emergency services and hospitals, for sound design, and for "contrast" therapy (sharp sirens → silence = amplified relaxation).
-Pairs with City Noise, Traffic Jam, Bombardment (heavier themes).
-Categorically not for sleep or work — a traumatising sound for people with PTSD.
+Use this track as a sound effect for writing urban noir and crisis prose, for podcasts about emergency services and hospitals, for sound design, or for contrast therapy (sharp sirens into silence equals amplified relaxation).
+Pairs with City Noise, Traffic Jam and Bombardment (for heavier themes).
+Categorically not for sleep or work; a traumatising sound for people with PTSD.

 Included in Mixes